-Once you have decided what Indexes you wish to create, click the green "plus" icon next to the index.
+Once you have decided what Indexes you wish to create, click the "+" icon next to the index.
 You will see an animated bar indicating that your index is being created.
-Once it has completed, you will see a green "check" mark.
+Once it has completed, you will see a "check" mark.
 Additionally, if you allowed m-Power to auto-number your index, you will notice that the full index name has now been given.

 Once you have created the necessary indexes, simply re-run your application.
 You do not need to register your index or even recompile your application as your DB's SQL manager will automatically recognize the SQL Index.

-In the example above, I decided to create my Suggested index but only one of my Optional indexes.
-I will not allow my users to sort/search on Invoice # (INVNUM) or Invoce Line (INVLINE), so there is no performance boost in creating those indexes.
+In the example above, I decided to create the two suggested indexes and none of the optional indexes.
+I will not allow my users to sort/search on Order Amount (OAMOUNT), so there is no performance boost in creating those indexes.

 Limiting Control to the Database Performance Option